-For years Australians have been told to avoid processed fats within their diet, however Mayver’s ambassador and leading dietitian, Susie Burrell, is revealing the difference between good and bad fats and the important role the right fats plays in our diets.
+For years Australians have been told to avoid processed fats within their diet, however Mayver’s ambassador and leading dietitian, Susie Burrell, is debunking the myths on fat revealing the difference between good and bad fats and the important role the right fats plays in our diets.

 Susie says that while Aussies get plenty of fat overall, many of us still do not get enough of the ‘good fats’.